arslan-dev/oidc-action-aws-mgmt-example/README.md

 # AWS EC2 Instance Management GitHub Action

-This project provides a GitHub Action that allows you to start and stop an AWS EC2 instance.
+This project provides a GitHub Action and Terraform configuration example that allows you to start and stop an AWS EC2 instance manually from GitHub UI using OIDC to connect GitHub to AWS.

 ## Usage